moorepants/eme185/content/pages/microcontroller-tutorial-part-02.rst

    }

 2. Once the code is uploaded and running, open up the serial plotter.
-The series of :code:`Serial.print` statements plots the measurement signal :math:`y(t)`, the reference signal :math:`r(t)` (constant), and the error signal :math:`e(t)`.
+The series of :code:`Serial.print` statements in the code plots the measurement signal :math:`y(t)`, the reference signal :math:`r(t)` (constant), and the error signal :math:`e(t)`.
 Perturb the brightness reading of the photocell by casting shadows on it and figure out which line is which.
 3. Let the signals become steady, then use the error measurement to make an estimate of what :math:`K_{p}` should be to drive the error to zero.
 Recall that the reference value was found by producing a PWM signal at 30% duty